mkiol/Snipek/README.md

 ### Snips installation on Sailfish OS

 Snips is not an open source software and only binaries for ARM and x86_64 are available.
-There is no x86 build (32 bit) therefore (at least right now) installation on Jolla Tablet and any other non-ARM Sailfish OS devices is not possible.
+There is no x86 build (32 bit) therefore installation on Jolla Tablet and any other non-ARM Sailfish OS devices is not possible.

 To make Snips setup process as easy as possible, Snipek app provides two bash scripts: